Vandersar02/classificateur-image/README.md

 ## Configuration

-To use Google Image Search, you need to provide your own API key and CX in the `load_image` function:
+To use Google Image Search, you need to provide your own API key and CX in the `load_image` function in line (93 - 94) of image-classifier.py:
 ```python
 api_key = 'YOUR_GOOGLE_API_KEY'
 cx = 'YOUR_CX'